Hardikr23/Sencument/README.md

 # Sencument
-This isn a small project that converts a simple text document into a sentiment highlighted document.
+This is a small project that converts a simple text document into a sentiment highlighted document.